-5. Resource and legal considerations:
+Resource and legal considerations:

 Material obtained through covert surveillance may be used as evidence in criminal proceedings.
-The proper authorisation of surveillance, following an agreed policy and procedure, will ensure the admissibility of such evidence under the common law, S78 of the Police and Criminal Evidence Act 1984 and the Human Rights Act 1998.
+The proper authorisation of surveillance should ensure the admissibility of such evidence under the common law, S78 of the Police and Criminal Evidence Act 1984 and the Human Rights Act 1998.

-6. Citizen impact:
+Citizen impact:

-Compliance with the corporate policy and procedures document on the Regulation of Investigatory Powers Act (RIPA) 2000 assists in protecting the council and its officers and provides an assurance to stakeholders about the security of the council's operations.
+Report scrutiny assists in demonstrating that the council and its officers are protected and provides an assurance to stakeholders about the security of the council's operations.

-7. Performance and risk management issues:
+Performance and risk management issues: